☀️ Kenzo

 🇵🇭 In the Philippines

 ASD prevalence is estimated at roughly 1 in 100 children.
 Many families face long waits for diagnosis — especially outside major cities — because developmental pediatricians are concentrated in urban areas.
 Early identification matters, so trust your instincts and seek evaluation as soon as you have concerns.
+Telemed consults have made access much easier in recent years.

-How it shows up for me
+How ASD shows up for Kenzo

 Social communication